zhupig0501/ML-MNL/README.md

 6. **experiment_process.ipynb** contains the whole process described in our paper from **generating data**, **training and testing choice models**, and finally **get assortment decision of those choice models**.
 7. **training_function.py** contains the process of training and testing choice models (DeepFM, DeepFM-a and MNL).
 And for MNL, we trained MNL with specific learning rate.
 8. **training_function_real_data.py** contains the process of training and testing choice models (DeepFM, DeepFM-a, MNL, MMNL and Exponomial Choice Model).
-### Dataset Description
-This repository contains synthetic data based on real airline data.
-The data is split into two CSV files:
-1. **training_data.csv**: This file is intended for training purposes and contains transaction data for 20,000 assortments.
-Each assortment includes a varying number of products, ranging from 5 to 30 products per assortment.
-2. **test_data.csv**: This file is designed for testing and includes transaction data for 10,000 assortments.
-Similar to the training data, each assortment in this file contains between 5 to 30 products.

-Both datasets have been carefully synthesized to reflect realistic transaction patterns based on genuine airline data.
-They are ideal for modeling and analysis tasks related to airline operations and customer behavior.

 ## Expedia
-### Expedia_preprocess
-In the folder **Expedia_preprocess**, we perform a preprocess function on original data downloaded in Kaggle, and finally get the document **df_OR_normal_process_with_nonpurchase_clean.csv** as our dataset.
+### Expedia Hotel Dataset Description
+This repository contains a dataset related to hotel transactions from Expedia.
+The dataset is organized into two main files:
+1. **transaction_data.csv**: This file includes labeled transaction data for 30,000 hotel room assortments.
+Each assortment in this file comprises between 5 to 30 different room types or offerings.
+2. **pool_product.csv**: This file represents a room pool.
+It contains data for 1,000 assortments, with each assortment offering a selection of 100 different room types or hotel services.

+This dataset is tailored for analyses and modeling in the hospitality industry, specifically focusing on hotel transactions and customer choice behavior.
 ### Expedia_Transformer
 In the folder **Expedia_Transformer**, there are mainly eight python documents and two folder.
 They are used to show the whole structure of our transformer and contain the final trained model.
 1. **ChoiceTfData.py** includes the structure of data which are used in our Transformer, generated from the csv.